neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 ### Visualizing the Results

-Once the workflow has completed and you have the classified.geojson file, you can visualize the classification results.
-We do this using the [geojson-vt](https://github.com/mapbox/geojson-vt) library developed by Mapbox to slice GeoJSON data into vector tiles on the fly.
-You can see this in action and interact with the results of our sample classification output [here]({{ site.baseurl }}/pages/swimming-pools/my_map_with_vectors.html) by entering your GBDX token.
+You can visualize the classification results [here]({{ site.baseurl }}/pages/swimming-pools/my_map_with_vectors.html) once you have entered your GBDX token in the prompt.
+Green/red polygons indicate presence/absence of pool.
+Clicking on each polygon shows the corresponding feature id and assigned classification.

 ![vis_example.png]({{ site.baseurl }}/images/swimming-pools/vis_example.png)
 *Sample results of our workflow.
 Properties containing pools are outlined in green.*

-Green polygons indicate the model identified a pool in the given property, red indicates no pool was found.
-You can also click on individual polygons to view their feature id and assigned classification.
+For this visualization, we used the [geojson-vt](https://github.com/mapbox/geojson-vt) library developed by Mapbox to slice the GeoJSON data into vector tiles on the fly.
+Pretty cool!

 ### Discussion